christiannaths/anemptyrepo/README.markdown

 The second (optional) parameter is the local directory in which you want to store the repository.
-So in this case it's on your desktop in a folder with named with the ID of the gist: <code>~/Desktop/anemptyrepo</code>
+So in this case it's on your desktop in a folder with named with the name of this repo: <code>~/Desktop/anemptyrepo</code>

 so it's broken up like this: